fnawroth/wsadmin-groovy/README.md

 A groovy DSL for Websphere administration, it regroups functionality found in AdminTask and AdminConfig to configure Websphere Application Servers.

+While the original code (up to now) has focused on configuring WebSphere Traditional, the changes on this branch will mainly push towards configuring WebSphere Network Deployment in WAS9.0

 ## License
 The source code in this repository is licensed under [GPLv3](LICENSE.md), Copyright(c) Revault Sàrl <info@revault.ch>